SHERF: Generalizable Human NeRF from a Single Image: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} Four large-scale human datasets are used for evaluation, \ie, THuman~\cite{zheng2019deephuman}, RenderPeople~\cite{renderpeople}, ZJU\_MoCap~\cite{peng2021neural} and HuMMan~\cite{cai2022humman}.
 For ZJU\_MoCap, 9 subjects are split into 6 for training and 3 for testing.
 For each training and test subject, 100 frames are sampled for training or evaluation.
 For THuman, we randomly select 90 subjects as the training set and 10 subjects for testing.
 For each subject, we randomly sample 20 frames for training or evaluation.
 For RenderPeople, we randomly sample 450 subjects as the training set and 30 subjects for testing.
 For each subject, we randomly sample 10 frames for training or evaluation.
-For HuMMan, we randomly sample 317 subjects as the training set and 22 subjects for testing.
-For each subject, we randomly sample 17 frames for training or evaluation.
+For HuMMan, we use 317 sequences as the training set and 22 sequences for testing, following the official data split (HuMMan-Recon) for human reconstruction studies.
+For each sequence, we randomly sample 17 frames for training or evaluation.

 \textbf{Comparison Methods.} To the best of our knowledge, we are the first to study the setting of single-image generalizable and animatable Human NeRF.
 We adapt two state-of-the-art generalizable Human NeRF methods designed for multi-view settings, \ie, NHP~\cite{kwon2021neural} and MPS-NeRF~\cite{gao2022mps} to our setting.
 For fair evaluation, we also compare with PixelNeRF~\cite{yu2021pixelnerf}, which is a generalizable NeRF reconstruction methods using single images as inputs.
 PixelNeRF is not specifically designed for human.
 Therefore, we only evaluate it for novel view synthesis.